Man sought in robbery, attempted rape in victim's apartment

 WILLIAMSBURG, Brooklyn (WABC) --Police are searching for a man who robbed a woman after attempting to rape her in her Brooklyn apartment.

-The incident was reported just after 4 a.m. on Sunday near Hewes and South 3rd streets.
+The incident was reported just after 4 a.m. on Sunday near Hewes and South 3rd Streets in Williamsburg.

 Authorities said Wednesday the suspect followed the 30-year-old woman as she walked home from work before forcing his way in her apartment.